PROVEN RESULTS

 - 69% (1041 men) were still physically able to do things they could before their disease‡

-About 2/3 of the patients in the study took NUBEQA and hormone therapy, while the 1/3 did not.
+About two thirds of the men in the study took NUBEQA and ADT, while the others did not.

 NUBEQA group (955 men)